-Tips for Taking Online Tests in Blackboard
+Tips for Taking Online Tests or Surveys in Blackboard

 The stability of the Internet can sometimes be sporadic so there is always a possibility of encountering some type of error while taking an online exam.
 If this happens to you please contact your instructor immediately via email and inform them of your situation (be sure to include the time, course ID, and assessment title in your email).
 However, below are some precautions that you can take when taking your online exam:

 - Do not use a mobile device to take an exam.